ess-dmsc-dram/dmsc-school/article/article.md

 Using EasyScience, the students were able to define functional forms for their models and optimise the parameters of interest.
 Beyond standard fitting, the students were introduced to Bayesians methods; Markov chain Monte Carlo and Nested Sampling (using the `emcee` [9](https://doi.org/10.21105/joss.01864) and `dynesty` [10](https://doi.org/10.5281/zenodo.8408702) packages) to investigate the correlations in the model parameters and compare different analytical models, respectively.

-The week ended with continuing the discussion introduced on the first day around the importance of data storage, cataloguing, and FAIR data, in this case using the SciCat [11](https://scicatproject.github.io/) service.
+The week ended with continuing the discussion introduced on the first day around the importance of data storage, cataloguing, and FAIR data, in this case using the SciCat [11](https://scicatproject.github.io/) metadata catalogue in use at ESS and multiple other photon and neutron sources.
 In this session, the students were asked to consider what constituted a "dataset" and tasked with using the Scitacean package [12](10.5281/zenodo.8289552) to upload their compiled datasets to the ESS SciCat catalogue.
 This allowed students to reconsider, from their conceptions at the start of the week, what data means in terms of neutron scattering, following a week of working closely with data in various different forms.

 Alongside the teaching, there was a range of social activities that the students were invited to participate in -- with the aim to build a cohort of data-focused neutron scatterers.
 This started on the Sunday before the school began, with a visit to a board game café in central Copenhagen for the "Welcome Reception".
-On the Wednesday evening, the students (and many of the teachers) participated in a programming competition, a game that is regularly played between staff of the DMSC, where they were tasked with writing a Python program to compete in a Battle Royale style tournament, with one "AI" named as the winner.
+On the Wednesday evening, the students (and many of the teachers) participated in a programming competition, a game that is regularly played between staff of the DMSC, where they were tasked with writing a Python program, an "AI", to compete in a Battle Royale style tournament, with one "AI" named as the winner.
 Finally, there was a summer school dinner on the Thursday evening, which took place within the Tivoli Gardens in central Copenhagen.

 All in all, the first DMSC Summer School was successful in its aim to introduce members of the neutron scattering community to the growing importance of data in the field.